-In October 2021, the "Town of Arnprior Community Improvement Plan Update Background Report" was prepared to provide a basis for the updated CIP.
+The previous Town of Arnprior CIP was adopted in June 2011.
+In October 2021, the "Town of Arnprior Community Improvement Plan Update Background Report" was prepared to provide a basis for update of the CIP.

-The Background Report included a detailed analysis of relevant legislation; policies and bylaws; and an analysis of the results of the Current Town of Arnprior CIP (June 2011).
+The Background Report included a detailed analysis of relevant legislation; policies and bylaws; and an analysis of the results of the previous Town of Arnprior CIP (June 2011).
 The Background Report included an analysis of the results of the community engagement, the existing Town Leadership Strategy and the existing financial incentive programs.
 Based on the potential new community improvement programs were identified as well as new Town Leadership initiatives that could be introduced address the Town's needs.